jasminemanansala/appdev2/README.md

 ## Application Development 2 👋

-✨ _A repository for the Appdev2 Subject._ ✨
+✨ _A repository for the Appdev2 Subject with my activities._ ✨